Lyf-Planner/lyf-app/README.md

 ## Deployments

-Deployments are handled via Expo Application Services, and are to be delegated to @ethanhusband.
+Deployments are handled via Expo Application Services, and can all be delegated to @ethanhusband.

 The live version of the app can be seen on the App Store (here)[https://apps.apple.com/au/app/lyf/id6470702288].
 Currently the app is not available on Google Play store.